wilnn/book_cover_synthesis/README.md

   --resume_from_checkpoint="latest"
   ```
   If not done, please also set the environment variables `MODEL_NAME` and `TRAIN_DIR` as above before running the script to resume the training.
+  ### Training hyperparameters and information:
+  - more than 12k training examples
+  - 25 epochs with approximately 33k steps, and a batch size of 3
+  - Euler Discrete noise scheduler and epsilon noise prediction type, similar to the base model
+  - constant learning rate scheduler due to the noise being added to the image with random time steps.
+  - 5% warmup step
+  - learning rate for LoRA in UNet: 1e-4
+  - learning rate for LoRA in text encoder 1 (OpenCLIP-ViT/G): 5e-5
+  - learning rate for LoRA in text encoder 2 (CLIP-ViT/L): 1e-5
+  - Loss function: MSE
+  - Optimizer: adamw
+  - Adam weight decay: 1e-2
+  - Adam beta 1: 0.9
+  - Adam beta 2: 0.999
+  - Adam epsilon: 1e-8
+  - gradient clipping with max gradient norm of 1.0
+  - Mixed precision training with fp16 (16-bit floating point)

 ## Run validation
 - Do: